You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 While we express joy through cheers and laughter, dogs sometimes communicate overflowing excitement through their bladders.

 Often called “happy pee,” excitement urination is most commonly seen in puppies and adolescent dogs.
-It occurs when a sudden surge of joy or high-energy stimulation leads to a momentary loss of bladder control.
+It occurs when a sudden surge of joy or intense stimulation triggers a momentary loss of bladder control.

-During high-arousal moments, the sympathetic nervous system becomes so flooded with stimulation that the muscle responsible for holding urine simply gives way.
+During high-arousal moments, the sympathetic nervous system becomes so flooded with stimulation that the muscle that holds urine simply gives way.

 7. Submissive Urination: A Social Signal

-Not all “emotional leaks” come from a place of joy.
-When feeling scared, overwhelmed, or threatened, some dogs use urination as a social signal to de-escalate a situation.
+Not all emotional leaks are joyful.
+When scared, overwhelmed, or threatened, some dogs urinate to de-escalate situations.
 This is known as submissive urination.

-By peeing, the dog is instinctively trying to signal that they are not a threat.
-This fear-based response can affect dogs of all ages and is often triggered by:
+By peeing, the dog instinctively signals they’re not a threat.
+This can affect dogs of any age and is often triggered by:

 - Scolding or punishment